Fr. 60.50

 Read more

 Zusatztext This book deftly explains how domestic politics, economic circumstances, and national security concerns have shaped what the United States has done-and not done-in the face of multiple refugee crises in the two decades after the end of the Cold War.
 With this masterful and elegant account, the first history to untangle post-Cold War U.S. refugee policies, Garcia demonstrates again why she is one of our most important scholars of immigration and refugees.
 Informationen zum Autor María Cristina García is the Howard A. Newman Professor of American Studies in the Department of History at Cornell University.
 She also holds a joint appointment in the Latino Studies Program.
 She has served as President of the Immigration and Ethnic History Society.
 Her books include Havana USA: Cuban Exiles and Cuban Americans in South Florida and Seeking Refuge: Central American Migration to Mexico, the United States, and Canada, and several other publications on immigration and refugee history.
-Klappentext The Refugee Challenge in Post-Cold War America examines the geopolitical and domestic interests that have shaped US refugee and asylum policy since 1989.
-In the post-Cold War era, policymakers consider a wider range of populations as potentially eligible for refuge: victims of civil unrest, trafficking, and gender and sexuality-based discrimination.
+Klappentext For over forty years, Cold War concerns about the threat of communism shaped the contours of refugee and asylum policy in the United States, and the majority of those admitted as refugees came from communist countries.
+In the post-Cold War period, a wider range of geopolitical and domestic interests influence which populations policymakers prioritize for admission.
+The Refugee Challenge in Post-Cold War America examines the actors and interests that have shaped refugee and asylum policy since 1989.
+Policymakers are now considering a wider range of populations as potentially eligible for protection: victims of civil unrest, genocide, trafficking, environmental upheaval, and gender-based discrimination, among others.
+Many of those granted protected status since 1989 would never have been considered for admission during the Cold War.
+Among the challenges of the post-Cold War era are the growing number of asylum seekers who have petitioned for protection at a port of entry and are backlogging the immigration courts.
+Concerns over national security have also resulted in deterrence policies that have raised important questions about the rights of refugees and the duties of nations.
+Mar?a Cristina Garc?a evaluates the challenges of reconciling international humanitarian obligations with domestic concerns for national security.
 Zusammenfassung The Refugee Challenge in Post-Cold War America examines the geopolitical and domestic interests that have shaped US refugee and asylum policy since 1989.
 In the post-Cold War era, policymakers consider a wider range of populations as potentially eligible for refuge: victims of civil unrest, trafficking, and gender and sexuality-based discrimination.
 Inhaltsverzeichnis Introduction Chapter One: Now that the Cold War is over, who is a refugee?
 Chapter Two: US Refugee Policy in the 'Age of Genocide' Chapter Three: Refuge in the National Security State Chapter Four: The New Asylum Seekers Epilogue Bibliography ...

 Customer reviews